 Some examples of lectures, workshops and courses, undergraduate or graduate level design programs:

 Invisibilities in Design is a workshop where lectures are interwoven with workshops introducing sustainability to design students.
 It is taught in the versions basic and advanced depending on graduate level.
-Staring by pouring a pile of garbage in the center of the room the workshop develops into a hands-on practical experience for the students gaining experiences in analyzing the material components, origins and life cycles of the waste.
+Staring by pouring a pile of garbage in the center of the room the workshop develops into a hands-on practical experience for the students gaining knowledge how to analyze the material components, origins and life cycles of the waste.
 The students conduct research and develop a design project where they visualize the controversies found, in a chosen manner.
 A varied way of teaching, with an element of surprise!
 Taught at the Industrial Design, IKDC, Lund University

 Småland is a 10 week long course where the design students work within the local context, with its stakeholders and its relationships between the urban and the rural.
-To narrow down and frame the notion of rural and urban relationships in the context of Småland, FOOD serve as an over-arching topic.
 The aim is to develop a design proposal in cooperation with regional actors where design is an agent for sustainable change.
 It can be a proposal for a product, service or system, which connects a selection of stakeholders in order to provide new values or them, and the region.
 Taught at Design + Change, Linnaeus University, developed in collaboration with Åsa Ståhl.

 Design Relay is a 7,5 credit course introducing bachelor design students to a vast amount of design methods in a relay mode where all groups of students are collectively working and reworking each others projects.
 A fun and intense journey!
-Taught at Design + Change, Linnaeus University
+Taught at Design + Change BA, Linnaeus University